January 2026 Release

 Enhanced Load Balancer Visibility

-The "Expose LB" option is now displayed on the Cluster details page for easier access to the load balancer configuration.
+The "Expose LB" option is now displayed on the Cluster details page to make the load balancer configuration easier to access.

 MetalLB Version Management